-At June 30, 2015, the Commission reported a liability for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2014.
-The total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2013.
-An expected total pension liability as of June 30, 2014 was determined using standard roll-forward
+At June 30, 2016, the Commission reported a liability for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2015.
+The total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2014.

-(with summarized comparative information for the year ended June 30, 2014)
+(with summarized comparative information for the year ended June 30, 2015)